markmarijnissen/stockticker/README.md

 	(attrs) ->
 		super ...
 		symbol = attrs.symbol
-		# bind to existing model if exists
+		# bind to an existing model instance, it it exists
 		@model = Stock.findByAttribute 'symbol',symbol
 		# otherwise, create a fresh model & save it to global collection
 		unless @model?